The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 But think about this: There are 1043 Plank-time units in every

-one hundred quinseptuagintillion) universes spinning off every second -- about
+quinseptuagintillion) universes spinning off every second.
+That seems

 number.
 For example, even though the vacuum at the Planck length